PaimaStudios/paima-game-templates/trading-cards/README.md

 npm run database:reset
 ```

-This modifies your `.env.development` and `docker-compose.yml` files.
+This modifies your `.env.localhost` and `docker-compose.yml` files.

 ## Production